The Golden Circle and Floating in the Secret Lagoon at Flúðir in South-Iceland

 Þingvellir National Park is situated on the tectonic plate boundaries of the Mid-Atlantic Ridge, the North American, and Eurasian continents.
 The tectonic plates are visible above ground here at Þingvellir.

-In between the 2 tectonic plates is the 3rd plate, the micro-tectonic plate Hreppaflekinn.
+Between the two tectonic plates lies the 3rd plate, the micro-tectonic plate Hreppaflekinn.
 You can read up on it on the website of Þingvellir.

-And here the Vikings established a parliament in 930, which is still operating in Reykjavík.
+And here, in 930, the Vikings established a parliament that is still operating in Reykjavík.

 Efstidalur farm restaurant and dairy farm